SatyamRaj1905/Main-Web-Dev/Week 26_Docker_Part1/Docker_Part1.md

 For now first taking example of how to containerise a `node` process ??

-so first making a simple node process project
+so first making a simple node process project named as `NodejsProject` folder

 just make a `index.js` file and then inside it write this code